 Is a marine watermaker for your boat worth it and what are the benefits?

 We had to use a hand pump, draw water from a well, or a jungle stream to fill our five-gallon jugs and bring them back to the boat.
 Not always an easy task, especially along rocky shorelines and wilderness trails.
-But these boating trips were always a great opportunity to collect coconuts, freshwater shrimp, and coconut crabs.
-We may not have always had enough water to bathe, but we ate well.

 When I was fifteen years old, I had the opportunity to sail from Guam to Long Beach, California.
 Before departing, we knew that the most important item we needed was plenty of water.
 We carried as much water as we could.